adambard/learnxinyminutes-docs/csharp.html.markdown

             const int HOURS_I_WORK_PER_WEEK = 9001;

             // Nullable types
-            // any type can be made nullable by suffixing a ?
+            // any value type (i.e. not a class) can be made nullable by suffixing a ?
             // <type>? <var name> = <value>
             int? nullable = null;
             Console.WriteLine("Nullable variable: " + nullable);

-            // In order to use nullable's value, you have to use Value property or to explicitly cast it string? nullableString = "not null";
+            // In order to use nullable's value, you have to use Value property
+			// or to explicitly cast it
+            DateTime? nullableDate = null;
+			// The previous line would not have compiled without the '?'
+			// because DateTime is a value type
+			// <type>? is equivalent to writing Nullable<type>
+			Nullable<DateTime> otherNullableDate = nullableDate;

+			nullableDate = DateTime.Now;
-            Console.WriteLine("Nullable value is: " + nullableString.Value + " or: " + (string) nullableString );
+            Console.WriteLine("Nullable value is: " + nullableDate.Value + " or: " + (DateTime) nullableDate );

             // ?? is syntactic sugar for specifying default value
             // in case variable is null